geleeroyale/AudioMetaEditor/README.md

 - Edit audio file metadata (ID3 tags for MP3, Vorbis Comments for FLAC/OGG, INFO chunks for WAV)
 - Compatibility checker for audio files to ensure they play correctly on various devices
+- File integrity verification with format-specific checks and MD5 checksums
 - Batch editing capabilities for multiple files
 - Recursive directory scanning for compatibility issues
 - Support for multiple audio formats (MP3, FLAC, OGG, WAV)